fb-co/devsbunker/important_todo.md

 -   [ ] consider switching to `refs` like i did for the comments, this implies a ton of refactoring tho

 ## High Priority
+-   [ ] Limit length of things like email

 -   [ ] rate-limiting on other routes such as GraphQL stuff (only critical ones, for less critical routes we should add a less strict rate limiter)